 Mary Celestino, Cormorant Colony, Middle Island, 2010, acrylic on canvas, 122.0 cm x 157.0 cm, Gift of the Celestino Family, 2015.

-From July 2022 through July 2024, five reproductions of art from the collection of Art Windsor-Essex (AWE) will be placed throughout downtown Amherstburg.
+Visit eight reproductions of art from the collection of Art Windsor-Essex (AWE) placed throughout downtown Amherstburg, and in Navy Yard Park.

 The reproduced artworks featured in 2022 include: